Wave1art/micropython-RS485/README.md

 ## The examples:
-1. Basic transmitter and receiver - useful to ensure the correct wiring and establish
+1. Basic transmitter and receiver - useful to ensure the correct wiring and establish basic principles
 2. RS485 echo - repeats everything sent by the master

 ### Example 1 - message receiver